Mushroom-Daemon/doks/content/docs/psych_triggers/tell_them_why.md

 . . . then he went on to show how they sold and shipped more efficiently.
 The end result?
 A better product for $100 less.\\e

-Explain everything: my shipping, I ship media mail to keep costs low, it takes a week.
+Explain everything: why does shipping cost that much. be an annoying kid, keep asking why. my shipping, I ship media mail to keep costs low, it takes a week.